rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-transition-project-plan.md

 This needs to change.

+#### Identity management server #

+LDAP, OAuth, OpenID, SAML, and Federated identity management SSO

 ### TLS certificates #

-h2 works on IE only if TLS certificates (not SSL certificates) used on servers, since TLS has more advanced ciphers.
+h2 works on IE only if TLS certificates (not SSL certificates) used on servers, since TLS has more advanced ciphers needed by h2.
 An example:

 <pre>